Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 3 and more

 (picks via SportsLine's computer model unless otherwise noted)

-SportsLine's model is projecting 40.8 rushing yards.
-Combine picks for a parlay on Boom Fantasy for a potential payout of 4.55x.
+SportsLine's model is projecting 69.3 receiving yards.
+Combine picks for a parlay on Boom Fantasy for a potential payout of around 5.5x.

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Boom Fantasy.